by Jennifer A. Nielsen

 Once more, Jaron’s voice is fabulous.
 I really liked the growth and change that occurred in several characters over the course of the novel.
 Some of the new characters in The Captive Kingdom are great!
 I loved Jaron and Teagut’s bartering and deals.
 They were hilarious.

-Because The Captive Kingdom takes places at sea and on an island, it does have a little bit of a different feel than the original three books taking place in Carthya.
+Because The Captive Kingdom takes place at sea and on an island, it does have a little bit of a different feel than the original three books taking place in Carthya.
 It feels a little bit less medieval and more adventure-like, if that makes sense.
 But it was fun to see Jaron and the rest of the characters in a new setting!

 The Captive Kingdom is a great continuation to The Ascendance Series, and it ends nicely while leaving the reader wondering what’s going to happen in book 5.